 The onroad SCCs in the modeling platform are more finely resolved than those in the NEI, because the NEI SCCs distinguish vehicles and fuels, but in the platform they also distinguish between emissions on roadways, off-network, extended idle, and the various MOVES road-types.
-For more details on the approach and for a summary of the inputs submitted by states, see the section 6.5.1 of the 2014NEIv2 TSD.
+For more details on the approach and for a summary of the MOVES inputs submitted by states, see the section 6.5.1 of the 2014NEIv2 TSD.
+In addition, a number of states submitted 2016-specific activity data for incorporation into this platform.